 Employees not interacting with the public still must wear a face covering when other people are nearby, or when they’re in areas that the public regularly visits.
-This is to avoid the spreading of respiratory droplets in areas where the public may come at some point.
+This is to avoid spreading respiratory droplets in areas where the public may be in later.

 Employees do not need to wear a face covering when they’re in a private office when others are not around.

 Any customers entering or waiting in line to enter your business are required to wear a face covering.
 Customers should also wear a face covering when interacting with your staff, even if they’re outside.
 Post signs at your entrances to tell customers about the requirement.
 Download our coronavirus outreach toolkit.

 Take reasonable steps to keep people who are not wearing a face covering from entering your business.
 If a customer cannot wear a face covering, you can encourage outdoor transactions or interact with them from more than 6 feet away.